coq/coq/doc/sphinx/language/gallina-extensions.rst

 record types change meaning.
 When a type is declared with primitive projections, its :g:`match` construct is disabled (see :ref:`primitive_projections` though).
 To eliminate the (co-)inductive type, one must use its defined primitive projections.

+..
+The following paragraph is quite redundant with what is above

 For compatibility, the parameters still appear to the user when printing terms even though they are absent in the actual AST